 About the AR/VR Studio

-The AR/VR Studio is a resource for any full-time, degree-seeking Harvard students working on projects and developing ventures in the augmented, virtual, and mixed reality spaces and all members of the Venture Incubation Program (i-lab, Launch Lab, and Life Lab).
+The AR/VR Studio is a dedicated space for the exploration of cutting-edge immersive technologies — physically and imaginatively.
 The AR/VR Studio is equipped with technologies that include various software and design platforms, multiple headset configurations, workstations, and filming resources to help students experiment and create innovations in a wide range of industries.

 - Alienware workstations